networktocode/jdiff/docs/usage.md

 #### `in` Operators

 1. is-in: Check if the specified element string value is included in a given list of strings.
       - is-in: ["down", "up"]
         check if value is in list (down, up)

 2. not-in: Check if the specified element string value is NOT included in a given list of strings.
         - not-in: ["down", "up"]
           check if value is not in list (down, up)

 3. in-range: Check if the value of a specified element is in the given numeric range.
         - in-range: [20, 70]
           check if value is in range between 20 and 70

-|Dwight: delete the space between 5 and comma in #4, below?

 4. not-range: Check if the value of a specified element is outside of a given numeric range.
           - not-range: [5 , 40]
             checks if value is not in range between 5 and 40

 #### `bool` Operators

 1. all-same: Check if all content values for the specified element are the same.
 It can also be used to compare all content values against another specified element.
-           - all-same: flap-count
-             checks if all values of node <flap-count> in given path are same or not.
+    - `all-same: flap-count`: checks if all values of node <flap-count> in given path is same or not.

 #### `str` Operators

-    1. contains: Determines if an element string value contains the provided test-string value.
+1. contains: determines if an element string value contains the provided test-string value.
-           - contains: "underlay"
-           checks if "underlay" is present in given data or not.
+    - `contains: "underlay"`: checks if "underlay" is present in given data or not.

-    2. not-contains: Determines if an element string value does not contain the provided test-string value.
+2. not-contains: determines if an element string value does not contain the provided test-string value.
-           - not-contains: "overlay"
-           checks if "overlay" is present in given node or not.
+    - `not-contains: "overlay"`: checks if "overlay" is present in given node or not.

 #### `int`, `float` Operators

 1. is-gt: Check if the value of a specified element is greater than a given numeric value.
-            - is-gt: 2
-              checks if value is greater than 2
+    - `is-gt: 2`: checks if value should be greater than 2

 2. is-lt: Check if the value of a specified element is lesser than a given numeric value.
-            - is-lt: 55
-              checks if value is less than 55
+    - `is-lt: 55`: checks if value is lower than 55 or not.

 Examples: